-There are no other standards that affect future periods, and that are expected to have a material impact on the entity in the current or future reporting periods and on foreseeable future transactions.
+There are no other standards that are not yet effective and that are expected to have a material impact on the Fund in the current or future reporting periods and on foreseeable future transactions.

 Functional and presentation currency

 Items included in the financial statements of the Fund are measured using the currency of the primary economic environment in which the entity operates (the functional currency).
 The financial statements are presented in Australian dollars which is the Fund's functional and presentation currency.